simracingtools/ir2mqtt/README.md

 ### Reading/writing telegrams on Arduino/Teensy

+I provide an Arduino library [IRserial](../IRserial/README.md) which should help to implement a Sketch communicating with the iRacing simulation.
-For your convenience here a function you can use in a sketch to read the telegrams from the serial port on an Arduino/Teensy microcontroller:
+Als alternative - here a function you can use in a sketch to read the telegrams from the serial port on an Arduino/Teensy microcontroller:

 	String readTelegramFromSerial() {